clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/create-contracts.md

 ### Week

 - **Minimum**: Enter the minimum number of working hours per week.
-You can set the start of the scheduling week with Setting _48420_{:.id-label}.
+Users with admin access can define the start of the working week in _Account > System settings_{:.breadcrumbs} using the drop-down menu **Start of the week**.
 You can define the number of days in the weekend with Setting _48421_{:.id-label}.
 - **Target**: Enter the target working hours per week.
 This value is required if you do not enter any values in the field **Working Hours for Each day of the Week**.
-You can set the start of the scheduling week with the Setting _48420_{:.id-label}.
 - **Maximum**: Enter the maximum number of working hours per week.
 This parameter is verified by the scheduling parameters _2618_{:.id-label} and _2629_{:.id-label}.

 ### Month